Miele

 Overheating / Electrical Insulation Breakdown

-Burning smell during use, especially from motor area
+Burning smell during use, especially from the motor area.

 Advertisements